 Cross references within a document or documents rendered together are always resolved.
-When cross references span documents that are rendered separately, format-specific crossreference information needs to be saved and loaded explicitly.
+When cross references span documents that are rendered separately, cross-reference information needs to be saved and loaded explicitly.
+Cross-reference information is formatspecific, but HTML-format information is usable for Latex (or PDF) or text rendering.

 A Racket installation includes HTML-format cross-reference information for all installed documentation.
 Each document's information is in a separate file, so that loading all relevant files would be tedious.
 The ++xref-in flag loads cross-reference information by calling a specified module's function; in particular, the setup/xref module provides load-collections-xref to load cross-reference information for all installed documentation.
-Thus, renders "mine.scrbl" to "mine.html" with cross-reference links to the Racket installation's documentation.
+Thus, scribble ++xref-in setup/xref load-collections-xref mine.scrbl renders "mine.scrbl" to "mine.html" with cross-reference links to the Racket installation's documentation.